shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ![avaxdatahub_added](https://i.imgur.com/VlDuDn8.png)

-What we have done up to this point has taught you that any ERC-20 token can be stored on the C-chain of your Avalanche wallet.
+What we have done up to this point has taught you that any ERC-20 token can be stored on the C-Chain of your Avalanche wallet.

-## Transfer of ERC-20 tokens from C-chain to ETH address
+## Transfer of ERC-20 tokens from C-Chain to ETH address

 We are going to create a new file called `ERC20_fromC_to_ETH_address.js` in the root directory of your project.
 Once you create a .js file under the specified name, we will type in the following blocks of code in.